medic/cht-core/.github/ISSUE_TEMPLATE/z_release_major.md

 See below for some highlights, read the [release notes]({{<paste-url>}}) for full details.

-Following our support policy, versions {{versions}} are no longer supported.
+Following the CHT's support policy, versions {{versions}} are no longer supported.
 Projects running these versions should start planning to upgrade in the near future.
-For more details read our [software support documentation](https://docs.communityhealthtoolkit.org/core/releases/#supported-versions).
+For more details read the CHT [software support documentation](https://docs.communityhealthtoolkit.org/core/releases/#supported-versions).

-Check out our [roadmap](https://github.com/orgs/medic/projects/112/views/21) to see what else is currently being working on.

 ## {{version}} Highlights